- How you move through - and eventually beyond a divorce is your choice.

 #10 of Biggest Divorce Mediation Benefits: Mediation is a Private and Confidential Process

-Most people forget that court is a public forum.
+Most people forget that divorce litigation in court is a public forum.

 Anyone, and I mean anyone, can sit in the back of a courtroom and watch the proceedings unfold in your divorce case.